 The university is committed to ensuring that faculty members and librarians feel supported in their decisions regarding maternity, parental and adoption leave.

 Faculty members and librarians who choose to apply for a leave should not suffer discrimination or career restrictions.
 The university provides comprehensive maternity, parental and adoption leave and benefits for eligible faculty members and librarians, as well as provisions for stopping the tenure clock where appropriate.
-Details can be found in the Framework Agreement (section 49).
-The provisions for stopping the tenure clock can be found in section 20.
+Details can be found in section 49 of the Collective Agreement.
+The provisions for stopping the tenure clock can be found in section 48.